rivellathetank/la-metrum/README.md

 If the damage meter window stays empty when you are dealing damage, check the latest `DEBUG` log file in `%LOCALAPPDATA%\rivellathetank\la-metrum`.
 If there are errors, please [open an issue](#issues).
-If there are no errors and practially no messages after "SYN", you have probably didn't allow LaMetrum access to private and/or public networks when it asked you on the first run.
+If there are no errors and practially no messages after "SYN", LaMetrum likely doesn't have permissions to access private and/or public networks.
 To fix this:

 1. Close LaMetrum.
 2. Click *Start*.
 3. Search for "Allow an app through Windows firewall" and click it.
-4. Remove all "LaMetrum" apps from the list.
+4. If there are "LaMetrum" apps in the list, remove them.
-5. Start LaMetrum.
+5. Manually add LaMetrum to the list and give it access to public and private networks.
-6. When it asks for network access, make sure that both checkboxes are ticked and then allow.
+6. Start LaMetrum.

 ### Partially Missing Data for Other Players